ahamez/protox/README.md

 ### JSON library configuration

 By default, `protox` uses [`Jason`](https://github.com/michalmuskala/jason) to encode values to JSON (mostly to escape strings).
 However, you can use any other library by implementing the Protox.JsonLibrary behaviour.
-Then, you just have to set the `:json_library` library option:
+Then, you just have to set the `:json_library` option:

 ```elixir
 iex> Protox.json_decode!(iodata, Fiz.Foo, json_library: MyJsonLibrary)